amigavision/amigavision.github.io/best.md

 Even the real deal is not particularly fun to deal with on a daily basis.
 We want accuracy + convenience — FPGA gives you that.

+[^0]: 1080p is the minimum resolution required for decent integer scaling of Amiga resolutions when the target is a modern 16:9 aspect ratio screen.
+TheA500 only supports 720p.

 [^1]: While emulators like WinUAE may be cycle accurate on paper, that doesn’t help when the host OS can interrupt the process at any time.

 [^2]: On aging, analog hardware, you get capacitor drift, power rail fluctuations, clock stability variations with temperature, etc. An expanded Amiga introduces potential issues: Accelerators change bus contention behavior, and RTG cards, CF adapters, USB, etc. introduce side effects.